 - Aggregate Information.
 We may disclose to third parties information that does not describe or identify individual users, such as aggregate website usage data or demographic reports.

 We maintain reasonable security procedures to help protect against loss, misuse, unauthorized access, disclosure, alteration or destruction of the information you provide to us.
 Please note that no data transmission or storage can be guaranteed to be 100% secure.
-As a result, while we strive to protect your information and privacy, we cannot guarantee or warrant the security of any information you disclose or transmit to us online and cannot be responsible for the theft, destruction, or inadvertent disclosure of your information.
+As a result, we cannot guarantee or warrant the security of any information you disclose or transmit to us online and cannot be responsible for the theft, destruction, or inadvertent disclosure of your information.

 You are responsible for maintaining the confidentiality of your account password and for any access to or use of the Services using your password, whether or not authorized by you.
 Please notify us immediately of any unauthorized use of your password or account or any other breach of security.

 Please note that the Services are directed towards users who reside in the United States.
 By using the Services, you consent to the collection, storage, processing, and transfer of your information in and to the United States, or other countries and territories, pursuant to the laws of the United States.
-While some of these countries may not offer the same level of privacy protection as your own, Slate commits to uphold the privacy protections as explained in this Policy.
+Some of these countries may not offer the same level of privacy protection as your own.